 The College of Humanities and Social Science, the largest of the Colleges, encompasses 11 of the 22 schools.

-Central administrative and management services for the College are led by the College Senior Management Team, consisting of the Vice-Principal, the College Registrar, the Director of Academic and Student Administration, three Deans, the College Accountant and the Head of College HR.
+Central administrative and management services for the College are led by the College Senior Management Team consisting of the Vice-Principal (Head of College), the College Registrar, five deans, the Chief Information Officer, the College Accountant and the Head of College HR.

-The management structure of the College Office is led by a Vice-Principal, known as the Head of College, who is supported by three Deans and six Associate Deans.
+The management structure of the College Office is led by a Vice-Principal, known as the Head of College, who is supported by five Deans and six Associate Deans.

-The administrative structure of the College is led by the College Registrar and the Director of Academic and Student Administration, with a Resources Team, Finance Team, Human Resources Team, Academic Affairs Team and Web Team.
+The administrative structure of the College is led by the College Registrar, with a Resources Team, Finance Team, Human Resources Team, Academic Affairs Team and Web Team.